7 Student-centered learning examples with technology

 Empowering students with choice and control over their learning is a key aspect of student-centered classrooms.
 Educators can create a more engaging, motivating, and meaningful environment by giving students various options for how they learn.

 One option is using choice boards, which are visual organizers that present a variety of learning activities for students to choose from.
 Choice boards can be structured around a specific learning objective, theme, or topic and offer different activities at different difficulty levels.
-Students then choose which activities to complete based on their personal interests, learning style, and skill level.
+Students then choose which activities to complete based on their personal interests, learning styles, and skill levels.

 Another option is offering assignments with multiple formats or deliverables.
 For example, instead of assigning a traditional essay, teachers could offer students the choice of creating a video, podcast, infographic, or other formats that align with their interests and strengths.
 By allowing students to choose their preferred format, you’ll tap into their creativity and help them develop important 21st-century skills such as communication, collaboration, and problem-solving.